 Behavioral questions focus on past behaviors.
 These are inquiries into the candidate’s past, demanding much more than a yes/no response.
 Answers to behavioral questions require story-telling and reveal strengths and weaknesses.
 Well-designed behavioral questions tie back to key technical skills and competencies as captured by the hiring team.

-I’ve included two examples below – the first focused on technical skills and the second focused on soft skills.
-I am hopeful that these examples help to show the value of behavioral interviewing questions.
+We’ve included two examples below – the first focused on technical skills and the second focused on soft skills.
+We're hopeful that these examples help to show the value of behavioral interviewing questions.

 Behavioral Questions concerning Technical Skills–Excel Guru Needed